gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 [...]
 ```

 So ~ **95 %** of the running time is spent waiting on a subprocess.
-It's mainly git - we also run `cmark` as a subprocess but it's really really fast so git is the culprit.
-We could investigate with `strace` which process we are waiting on but the CPU profile already points the finger at Git and `cmark` is not even visible there.
+It's mainly git - we also run `cmark` as a subprocess but it's really really fast.
+We could further investigate with `strace` which process we are waiting on but the CPU profile already points the finger at Git and `cmark` is not even visible on it.

 At this point it's important to mention that this program is a very simplistic static site generator: it is stateless and processes every markdown file in the repository one by one.
 You could say that it's a regression compared to the Makefile because `make` has built-in parallelism with `-j` and change detection.
-But in reality, change detection in make is primitive and I often wanted to reprocess everything because of a change that applies to every file.
-For example, I reworded the `Donate` section at the end of each article (wink wink), or the header, or the footer, etc.
+But in reality, change detection in make is primitive and I often want to reprocess everything because of a change that applies to every file.
+For example, I reword the `Donate` section at the end of each article (wink wink), or the header, or the footer, etc.

 Also, I really am fond of this 'pure function' approach.
-There is no caching issue to debug, no complicated code to write, no data races, no async callbacks, etc. Perhaps I will revisit this at a later point; but as long as the simple approach works fast enough, it's fine.
+There is no caching issue to debug, no complicated code to write, no data races, no async callbacks, etc.

 My performance target was to process every file within 1s, or possibly even 0.5s.

 I could see a few options:

 - Do not block on `git log`.
 We can use a thread pool, or an [asynchronous approach](/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.html) to spawn all the git processes at once, and wait for all of them to finish.
 But it's more complex.
+- Implement caching so that only the changed markdown files get regenerated.
 - Make `git log` faster somehow.
-- Implement caching so that only the changed markdown files get regenerated.

 The last option was my preferred one because it did not force me to re-architect the whole program.